metavannier/inmed_rancz_clustering_workflow/README.md

 - Then execute the workflow locally via

-`snakemake --conda-frontend conda --cores 12`
+`snakemake --use-conda --conda-frontend conda --cores 12`

 - To run again the workflow, you need to remove the file  05_Output/multivariate_analyses/multivariate_analyses_output.txt